MarcoCosta55/MSGrammarPrototypeSingleActivity/README.md

 **Finally, return Chrome back to its original settings.**
 1. Navigate to Settings > Apps > Chrome.
 2. Under the "Advanced" section touch "Install Unknown Apps".
-3. Switch "Allow from this source" on.
+3. Switch "Allow from this source" off.
 4. Exit out of settings.

 ### PC Installation